 A word about joy.
 The Holy Spirit turns all the hard things of discipleship into sweetness.
 Perhaps the difficult part is found in the first few minutes of the decision to follow in a specific matter.
 But the peaceful presence soon follows and your life will be flooded with light.
-There is joy in this journey.
+There is incredible joy in this life of discipleship.

 A word about obedience.
 The Holy Spirit rushes in to touch the weakest act of obedience.
 He understands our feeble and cowardly hearts and promises to help us to obey Him.

 A word about becoming unique.
 The disciple is a rarity among the world (and even the Church).
 Following Him in your walk may set you apart as odd and peculiar.
 If you will follow it will mean you will die to what people think.
 You should love them anyway.
 You may be persecuted and spoken evil of.
 Forgive them, they won’t understand.